-Thanks to its robustness and its proven reliability, maintenance programme intervals have been continuously escalated, based on experience since the A330’s entry in to service.
+Thanks to its robustness and its proven reliability, maintenance programme intervals have been continuously escalated, based on experience since the A330’s service entry.

-The latest changes bring the aircraft’s “A Check” at 800 flight hours and the structural check to 12 years, leading to a total maintenance cost reduction of 21 per cent since the launch of the A330 program.
+The latest changes bring the aircraft’s “A Check” at 800 flight hours and the structural check to 12 years, leading to a total maintenance cost reduction more than 20 per cent since the launch of the A330 program.

 Takeoff weight increase

 As a result of Airbus’ philosophy for incremental innovation, the company has continuously applied the latest technology to the A330 Family for further improvements its range and performance.

 Taking advantage of technology from its latest programmes – such as the A350 XWB – along with engine enhancements, Airbus is offering increased 242-tonne maximum takeoff weight capability for A330 commercial airliners.
 These upgrades are planned to enter service in mid-2015 for the A330-300 and early 2016 for the A330-200.